The Society of Folk Dance Historians (SFDH)

 Pronunciation: SKOHP-skah tser-nah-GOHR-kah

-Source: Ilija Ilievski, of Rashtak, taught it to Kočo Racin ensemble, which became Tanec, which Ilija advised.
+Source: Ilija Ilievski, of Rashtak, taught it to Kočo Racin ensemble, that became Tanec, which Ilija advised.

-Origin: Skopje Region, the villages of the mountain Skopska Crna Gora.
-According to the research of sisters Janković (Narodne Igre III), the name of the dance until WWII was Sitna Lisa or Mala Lisa.
-This dance was also part of the program of the group of villagers of village Rashtak during their performances at the International Festival in Germany in 1938.
-After WWII, this group was part of the repertoire of the ensemble Kočo Racin and later professional ensemble Tanec.
+Origin: Skopje Region, the villages in the foothills of the mountain Skopska Crna Gora.
+According to the research of sisters Janković (Narodne Igre III), the name of the dance until WWII was Laka Lisa or Dlga Lisa.
+This dance was also part of the program of the group of villagers of village Rashtak during their performances from about 1935 until WWII.
+After WWII, Ilija Ilievski of Rashtak introduced the dance to the ensemble Kočo Racin and later to the professional ensemble Tanec.

-Region: Rashtak and other villages in the Skopska Crna Gora (Skopje Black Mountain) hills just north of Skopje, Macedonia.
+Region: Rashtak and other villages in the Skopska Crna Gora hills just north of Skopje, Macedonia.

 This page © 2018 by Ron Houston.